wp-plugins/formidable/readme.txt

 * PRO: Added "where" options to custom displays so only specified entries will be shown.
 * PRO: Fixed bug preventing file upload fields from accurately requiring a file
 * PRO: Added type=collapsible to the frm-entry-links shortcode for a collapsible archive list
+* PRO: Added referrer and user action tracking that is recorded with each entry submitted

 = 1.02.01 =
 * Emailer now works for everyone! (hopefully)